 However, the turning point in the homily before us is in the recognition that despite the elevated source of desire, material desires are “lowliness and depravity and severe transgression.”
 Through guided imagery, the passage mentally instructs the person in the emotional work required: “…he brings [it] to a lowly depraved place of animal desires – truly beastly acts – and when he achieves fear [of God] and has compassion for this precious thing that it has come to such a lowly state, then in this way he elevates this attribute [Hesed] to its source.”
 It is not the immanence of “fills the whole earth with His Glory,” but rather the gulf between the supreme divine source of desire and its expression in the world of material desires that gives rise to the repair, the tikkun.
 That is, it is precisely the recognition of disconnection, the breaking rather than the healing, that produces a deeper connection.
 The emotions that are supposed to arise as a result of this mental guidance – “one is afraid and anxious… and feels compassion… and sympathy” – are the ones that lead to “the effect of elevating the Hesed.”
 Thus, the idea of elevation has a built-in longing for the world of “transition,” for the negation of this world because of its materiality; this negation motivates man to find the source and the sacred root that will allow him to cancel the negative material side of desire.
 Only then, after the abolition of materiality, will he succeed in achieving the ideal of “fill[ing] the whole earth with His Glory” with which the passage concludes – an ideal which in fact only fills the whole earth when man purifies his mind and achieves sacred desire.
 These ideas are important in the analysis of another famous teaching that has been debated by scholars in the context of antinomistic conceptions of the BeShT:

-I heard from my grandfather, my master, may he be remembered for eternal life, that the Shekhinah is from above to below, at all the levels to the end and this is a mystery.
-You sustain them all such that even when a person commits a transgression, God forbid, the Shekhinah is incarnated in him because otherwise, he would not have the power to do so or to move any organ because He is what vitalizes him and gives him strength and life.
+I heard from my grandfather, my master, may he be remembered for eternal life, that the Shekhinah is [present] from above to below, at all the levels to the end.
+This is the secret meaning of “You give life to all of them” (Nehemiah 9:6).
+Even when a person commits a transgression, God forbid, the Shekhinah is also clothed in him.
+For otherwise, he would not have the power to do this or to move a single limb because it is He who give him vitality and gives him strength and life.

 From this passage arises a seemingly pantheistic conception that affirms and endorses sin, for the Shekhinah is in man, even at the lowest level.
 However, even in this statement, the transgression is perceived as a threat, a prohibited and dangerous act, as the phrase “God forbid” indicates.
-Moreover, according to the passage before, it is clear that in the worldview of the BeShT, although all of reality has a divine source that is immanently present, there is still a clear division between good and evil; the role of man is to “avoid evil and do good” (Psalms 34:15), that is, to remove the evil from evil and do the same good and by that tree you examine guests.”
+Moreover, according to the passage before, it is clear that in the worldview of the BeShT, although all of reality has a divine source that is immanently present, there is still a clear division between good and evil; the role of man is to “‘avoid evil and do good’ (Psalms 34:15), that is, strive to remove from evil the evil that is in it, and to make it entirely good.”
 That is, man must identify the problematic part of this expression and separate it out; only then will the good immanent reality be able to come to fruition.